-- The planned control program is adequate to meet Water Quality Standards and protect designated uses unless water quality standards or uses cannot be met as a result of natural background conditions or pollution sources other than CSOs;

-- The CSO discharges remaining after implementation of the control program will not preclude the attainment of WQS or the receiving waters' designated uses or contribute to their impairment; - The planned control program will provide the maximum pollution reduction benefits attainable; and - The planned control program is designed to allow cost effective expansion or cost effective retrofitting if additional controls are subsequently determined to be necessary to meet WQS or designated uses.
+- The planned control program is adequate to meet Water Quality Standards and protect designated uses unless water quality standards or uses cannot be met as a result of natural background conditions or pollution sources other than CSOs; - The CSO discharges remaining after implementation of the control program will not preclude the attainment of WQS or the receiving waters' designated uses or contribute to their impairment; - The planned control program will provide the maximum pollution reduction benefits attainable; and - The planned control program is designed to allow cost effective expansion or cost effective retrofitting if additional controls are subsequently determined to be necessary to meet WQS or designated uses.

-Changes were incorporated to Part IV.G.4 in a major permit modification dated May 1, 2020.
-Specifically, this condition was modified to clarify that requirements pertaining to the identification of infiltration and inflow (I/I) as originally included in Part IV.F.1.h were more relevant as a LTCP measure in Part IV.G.4.
+Changes were incorporated to Part IV.F.1.h. of this section in a major permit modification dated May 1, 2020.
+Specifically, this condition was modified to clarify a schedule regarding identification of infiltration and inflow (I/I) were most relevant as a LTCP measure and Part IV.G.4 was modified as well.